 Ken Simon directing Walter Cronkite during the taping of "Connecticut & the Sea."
 It was a career highlight for one of them.

-"A Tribute To Harry Chapin" and "The Eagles: Hell Freezes Over" for PBS.
-He also produced the PBS self-help specials "Finding Your Own True Love" and "Emotional Freedom Now!"
+"A Tribute To Harry Chapin."
+Simon also produced the PBS pledge specials "Finding Your Own True Love" and "Emotional Freedom Now!"

-His programs have won many regional and national awards, including three Emmy awards, 18 Emmy nominations and the American Bar Association Silver Gavel for Legal Reporting.
+His programs have won many regional and national awards, including three Emmy awards, 18 Emmy nominations, and the American Bar Association Silver Gavel for Legal Reporting.

 Simon is a graduate of Syracuse University's Newhouse School of Public Communications, with a B.S. in Film/Television/Radio.